-DAP has 33 years of documented success in giving men the tools they need to eliminate violent behaviors and replace them with behaviors that build healthy relationships.
-90% of the men who completed DAP’s program had no arrests or police reports for domestic violence during the year following completion — 90%!
+DAP has 35 years of proven success in giving men the tools they need to eliminate violent behaviors and replace them with behaviors that build healthy relationships.
+Over 90% of the men who have completed DAP’s program have had no arrests or police reports for domestic violence in the year following completion — 90%!

-- 44% of the of the troops who went to the VA for help were diagnosed with one or more mental health injuries – M.D.
+- 44% of the of the veterans who accessed services at the VA were diagnosed with one or more mental health injuries – M.D.
 Sherman, F. Sautter, M.H.
 Hope, J.A.
 Lyons and X. Han, “Domestic Violence in Veterans with Post Traumatic Stress Disorder Who Seek Couples Therapy.”
 Journal of Marital and Family Therapy (2006)